paulbousquet/SmoothLP/README.md

 Because this is the first time I have tried to create a Stata package (or worked with .ado files in general), I am going to wait to make it available on ssc while I keep working on it and get feedback.

+There are two dependencies that must be installed first

  ```
+ssc install moremata bspline
 net from https://raw.githubusercontent.com/paulbousquet/SmoothLP/master
 ```